 It does not have to be a lot.
 You can start with $10 and gradually increase by $5 every month or so.

-Whatever amount works as long as funds are automatically transferred every month toward your dedicated accounts.
+Whatever amount works as long as funds are automatically transferred monthly toward your dedicated accounts.

 Paying yourself first also guarantees that the employee who deserves to be compensated the most gets paid first — YOU!

-It also goes without saying that for this strategy to succeed, you will need to mightily resist the impulse to tap into these funds unless it is necessary; otherwise, this will make your savings spiral back to square one.
+It also goes without saying that for this strategy to succeed, you will need to resist the impulse to tap into these funds unless necessary; otherwise, your savings will spiral back to square one.

 Your Money or Your Life

-If you are new to saving, I would like to recommend this incredible classic about financial independence – YOUR MONEY OR YOUR LIFE.
+If you are new to saving, I recommend this incredible classic about financial independence – YOUR MONEY OR YOUR LIFE.

 My grandest takeaway from this book was the authors’ proposition to start viewing money as what it is – your finite LIFE ENERGY.